syntevo/docs/src/SmartGit/Manual/AddOns/Distributed-Reviews-add-on-.md

 By default, only the most recent head will show up in the Log **Graph** when toggling the pull request in the **Branches** view.
 To view details for the pull request, select the pull request commit in the **Graph** and switch to the **Commit** view.
-Here you will also be able to display older heads by clicking the **Version** links.
+Here you will also be able to display older heads by clicking the **Versions** links.

 ### Closed Pull Requests